aws-samples/amazon-sagemaker-pipelines-mxnet-image-classification/README.md

     - **Note:** The default S3 bucket created by the SageMaker session should be in the following format: *"sagemaker-{region}-{aws-account-id}”*
 3. Delete model group from SageMaker Model Registry
      - Follow the instructions from [Delete a Model Group](https://docs.aws.amazon.com/sagemaker/latest/dg/model-registry-delete-model-group.htmleiifcbevrhk) from the Amazon SageMaker documentation.
      - **Note:** The model group name should be *“MXNet-Image-Classification.”* This was previously defined in the `image-classification-sagemaker-pipelines.ipynb` Jupyter notebook
+4. Delete SageMaker IAM execution role
+    - First, navigate to your SageMaker Domain via the Amazon SageMaker consoler.
+Next, click on the "Domain Settings" tab.
+Now, under "General settings," you should find the "Execution role" for your SageMaker Domain.
+Copy the name of that "Execution role" (i.e. "AmazonSageMaker-ExecutionRole-20230127T134124".
+    - Next, navigate to the AWS IAM console and delete the SageMaker Execution (IAM) role you copied earlier.
+For more information about this, refer to [Deleting an IAM role (console)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_delete.html#roles-managingrole-deleting-console) from the AWS IAM documentation.
 4. Delete SageMaker Domain
     - Follow the instructions from [Delete an Amazon SageMaker Domain (console)](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-delete-domain.html#gs-studio-delete-domain-studio) from the Amazon SageMaker documentation

 ## Security